-Tree removal and topping are prohibited in each of the following circumstances:

-- A. Without receiving an approved permit, unless such activity is exempt.
-Residents are encouraged to notify the Director before removing exempt trees; prior notification can help avoid confusion about allowable removal. - B. On those specific portions of lots, tracts or parcels that contain critical areas and their associated buffers unless: - 1.
-The tree to be removed is a hazard tree as defined in Section 16.12.020; or - 2.
-The removal is authorized under Chapter 16.10; or - 3.
-The removal and/or topping is authorized as part of a Tree Management Plan as set forth in Section 16.12.190.
+- A. Tree removal is prohibited in each of the following circumstances: - 1.
+Without receiving an approved permit, unless such activity is exempt.
+Residents are encouraged to notify the Director before removing exempt trees; prior notification can help avoid confusion about allowable removal. - 2.
+On those specific portions of lots, tracts or parcels that contain critical areas and their associated buffers unless: - a.
+The tree to be removed is a hazard tree as defined in Section 16.12.020; or - b.
+The removal is authorized under Chapter 16.10; or - c.
+The removal is authorized as part of a Tree Management Plan as set forth in Section 16.12.190.
 (Ord.
 09-506 § 1 (Exh.
 A(part)), 2009: Ord.
-05-452 § 1(part), 2005)
+05-452 § 1(part), 2005) - B. Tree topping is prohibited without receiving an approved permit, unless such activity is exempt.
+Residents are encouraged to notify the Director before topping exempt trees; prior notification can help avoid confusion about allowable topping.